-An excessive supply gas pressure can lead to an overpressure in the detector and cause the gas filters to rupture.
+An excessive supply gas pressure can lead to an overpressure in the detector and can cause the gas filters to rupture.
 This can pose a health and safety risk.

 - Turn on the gas supply only when the gas filters are properly connected to the detector and the protective cover is properly installed. - Observe the gas supply pressure range that is specified for the detector.
-Do not exceed the maximum gas supply pressure. - Before you start the replacement of the gas filter assembly, make sure that the gas supply and the detector gas flow are turned off.
+Do not exceed the maximum gas supply pressure. - Before you start the replacement of the gas filter assembly, make sure that the gas supply and the detector gas flow are turned off. - Observe the gas supply requirements.
+See Gas Supply Requirements (> page 52).